 Prior to being named to his new role in April 2017, he served as PNC’s chief economist and was principal spokesperson on all economic issues.
 Hoffman has been recognized as one of the most accurate economic and interest rate forecasters in the prestigious Wall Street Journal economic survey covering the 1988 to 2016 period.

 Hoffman joined PNC in 1980 after a six-year tenure with the Federal Reserve

 Bank of Atlanta.
 He became vice president and senior economist for PNC in

 1987 and was elected senior vice president and chief economist in 1991.

-He is frequently quoted in The Wall Street Journal, The New York Times, Financial Times and Barron’s.
-He is a regular guest on CNBC and Bloomberg TV.
-In addition, he is regularly interviewed by the Associated Press and Reuter’s news wire services and NPR.
+He has been frequently quoted in The Wall Street Journal, The New York Times, Financial Times and Barron’s.
+He was a regular guest on CNBC and Bloomberg TV.
+In addition, he was regularly interviewed by the Associated Press, Reuter’s news wire services and NPR.

 Hoffman is past president and lifetime member of the American Bankers

 Economic Advisory Committee, which meets regularly with the Federal Reserve

 Board of Governors chaired by Jay Powell.
 He also serves on the board of